5 Chicago Police Officers Died By Suicide Since July. Is The Department Doing Enough?

 Clinical psychologist Carrie Steiner said officer suicides are "absolutely" a sign of deeper problems within the department — especially the three on-duty suicides.

-"To me, those officers that committed suicide on duty, in uniform, at work, is showing me that 'this job killed me,'" Steiner said.
+"To me, those officers that committed suicide on duty, in uniform, at work, is showing me that 'this job killed me,' " Steiner said.
 "And I think we as a culture, the police culture, need to hear them, so their lives are not taken in vain."

 Steiner was a Chicago police officer for 13 years.
-She got her doctorate in psychology while with the department, then left the force in 2010 to start the First Responders Wellness Center, a therapists' office in southwest suburban Lombard, Ill.
+She got her doctorate in psychology while with the department, then left the force in 2010 to start the First Responders Wellness Center, a therapist office in southwest suburban Lombard, Ill.

 "I recognized that so many officers were not doing well.
 I knew 18 officers that had killed themselves," Steiner said.
 "A lot of people started coming to me and asking me for help, and I realized that the need was more for me to help other officers rather than for me to be a police officer."

 Steiner has three other clinicians at her practice.
 She said they serve about 125 clients, and she estimates 70 percent of them are current Chicago police officers.
-Steiner said over the past couple of years "a lot" of her police clients "are struggling."
+Steiner said over the past couple of years, a lot of her police clients "are struggling."

 She said increased public outcry and scrutiny on police have taken a toll.
-On top of that, officers in Chicago are dealing with a unique level of trauma compared to most of the country.
+On top of that, officers in Chicago are dealing with a unique level of trauma compared with most of the country.

-Over the past five years, cops in Chicago have responded to almost 3,000 murders.
+Over the past five years, officers in Chicago have responded to almost 3,000 murders.
 Steiner said that adds up to something called cumulative trauma.

 "When you're seeing all of that trauma, you start to change your total core belief system," Steiner said.
 "And so you're going to have more pessimistic officers, more officers that just don't believe that what they do has a purpose."

 The department has pledged to hire six more clinical therapists to serve Chicago police officers — bringing the total number of clinicians in the department to 10.
-Even with that hiring, Chicago's ratio of therapists to officers will still be worse than some other departments around the country, like Los Angeles and Miami.
+Even with that hiring, Chicago's ratio of therapists to officers will still be worse than departments like Los Angeles and Miami.

 "That's a failure"